wcgordon1/lamplighter/manuscript/active/ch2_Stacks_and_Strays.md

 The dog tilted his head but didn't approach.
 His good eye was bright and intelligent, and there was something in his posture that suggested he was waiting for her to figure out the right question.
 The missing eye was a clean loss, an old injury that had healed well, leaving only a faint scar across the socket.

 A trolley bell rang somewhere behind her, and she noticed the way the dog's ears pricked forward at the sound.
-Not startled—attentive.
+Not startled, but attentive.
 Like he was listening for something specific in the pattern of chimes.
 The trolley was still several blocks away, but he'd heard it before she had, and something about the rhythm of the bell seemed to satisfy him.

 Just like she was starting to do with the lamplights.